Mary Ann Cotton: Husband 3: James Robinson

 James Robinson was a shipwright at Pallion in Sunderland, whose wife Hannah had recently died.
 He hired Mary Ann as a housekeeper in November 1866.
-A month later, when James' baby John died of gastric fever, he turned to his housekeeper for comfort and she became pregnant.
-Then Mary Ann's mother, living in Seaham Harbour, County Durham, became ill with hepatitis, so she immediately went to her.
-Although her mother began to recover, she also began to complain of stomach pains.
+A month later, when James's baby John died of gastric fever, he turned to his housekeeper for comfort and she became pregnant.
+Then Mary Ann's mother, living in Seaham Harbour, County Durham, became ill with hepatitis, so Mary Ann immediately went to her.
+Although the mother began to recover, she also began to complain of stomach pains.
 She died at age 54 in the spring of 1867, nine days after Mary Ann's arrival.
 In 1867, Mary Ann's stepfather George Stott married his widowed neighbour, Hannah Paley.

 Mary Ann's daughter Isabella Mowbray was brought back to the Robinson household and soon developed severe stomach pains and died, as did two of Robinson's children, Elizabeth and James.
-All three children were buried in the last week of April and first week of May 1867.
+All three children were buried in the last week of April and the first week of May 1867.
 Mary Ann received a life-insurance payment of £5 10s 6d for Isabella.

 Robinson married Mary Ann at St Michael's, Bishopwearmouth on 11 August 1867.
 Their first child Margaret Isabella (Mary Isabella on her baptismal record) was born that November, but she became ill and died in February 1868.
 Their second child George was born on 18 June 1869.

 Robinson, meanwhile, had become suspicious of his wife's insistence that he insure his life; he discovered that she had run up debts of £60 behind his back and had stolen more than £50 that she had been expected to bank.
 Then he found that Mary Ann had been forcing his older children to pawn household valuables.
 He threw her out, retaining custody of their son George.

 Husband 4: Frederick Cotton

 Mary Ann was desperate and living on the streets until her friend Margaret Cotton introduced her to her brother Frederick, a pitman and recent widower living in Walbottle, Northumberland, who had lost two of his four children.
-Margaret had acted as substitute mother for the remaining children, Frederick Jr. and Charles, but in late March 1870 she died from an undetermined stomach ailment, leaving Mary Ann to console the grieving Frederick Sr. Soon her twelfth pregnancy was underway.
+Margaret had acted as substitute mother for the remaining children, Frederick Jr. and Charles, but in late March 1870, she died from an undetermined stomach ailment, leaving Mary Ann to console the grieving Frederick Sr. Soon her twelfth pregnancy was underway.

 Cotton and Mary Ann were bigamously married on 17 September 1870 at St Andrew's, Newcastle-Upon-Tyne and their son Robert was born early in 1871.
 Soon after, Mary Ann learnt that her former lover, Joseph Nattrass, was living 48 km away in the County Durham village of West Auckland, and was no longer married.
 She rekindled the romance and persuaded her new family to move near him.
 Cotton died in December of that year, from "gastric fever."
 Insurance had been effected on his life and those of his sons.